wendabratha/How-To-Install-Apache-Tomcat-9-on-Debian-9/tomcat.md

     sudo tar xzvf apache-tomcat-9*tar.gz -C /opt/tomcat --strip-components=1

 Next, we can set up the proper user permissions for our installation.

-Step 4 — Update Permissions
+# Step 4 â€” Update Permissions

 The tomcat user that we set up needs to have access to the Tomcat installation.
 We'll set that up now.